rekhaDevs/samagragovernance.in/src/pages/team/index.md

       Subhas Institute of Technology.
 She worked with Microsoft and Directi before pursuing the Young India Fellowship.
-During the Fellowship, she got a chance to work with government schools in Uttar Pradesh and experience the gaps in Indian governance first-hand.\n\nAn opportunity to drive impact at scale through good governance brought her to Samagra.
-Currently she leads the Digital Haryana Cell.
+During the Fellowship, she got a chance to work with government schools in Uttar Pradesh and experience the gaps in Indian governance first-hand.
+An opportunity to drive impact at scale through good governance brought her to Samagra.
+Currently she leads the Digital Haryana Cell engagement.
     image: /img/ujjwal_.jpg
     linkedInProfile: 'https://www.linkedin.com/in/ujjwal-relan-981b814a'
     name: Ujjwal Relan
-    project: DHC
+    project: Digital Haryana Cell
   - bio: >-
       Umang holds a Bachelor's degree in Information Technology from Punjab Engineering College.
 He was previously working as a software engineer with